 - History of drug abuse

-The clinic will walk you through anything that may disqualify you.
+The clinic will walk you through anything that may disqualify you from meeting the requirements to donate.
 However, provided everything is good to go, they will sit you down in a chair, draw you blood, and you’ll be done.
 The process generally takes about 45 minutes to an hour.

 After you’ve finished donating blood, you’ll probably be a little light-headed.
 This is normal.
 Most clinics will offer you a sandwich, cookie, juice, or similar food to help bring your strength up.
 However, if you are donating blood, it’s a good idea to take a friend who can drive you home afterward.
 Donating blood affects some people more than others, and the last thing you would want is to pass out on the way home.
 Take precautions, and be a hero today by donating blood to those in need!